neptune-ai/docs/docs/getting-started/integrate-neptune-into-your-codebase/index.rst

    :hidden:
    :maxdepth: 1

-   How to connect Neptune to your Python codebase step by step (5 min) <how-to-connect-neptune-to-your-python-codebase-step-by-step.rst>
+   How to connect Neptune to your codebase: step by step guide (5 min) <how-to-connect-neptune-to-your-python-codebase-step-by-step.rst>
    Not using Python? <not-using-python.rst>

-.. |How to connect Neptune to your Python codebase step by step (5 min)| raw:: html
+.. |How to connect Neptune to your codebase: step by step guide (5 min)| raw:: html

-    <a href="/getting-started/integrate-neptune-into-your-codebase/how-to-connect-neptune-to-your-python-codebase-step-by-step.html">How to connect Neptune to your Python codebase step by step (5 min)</a>
+    <a href="/getting-started/integrate-neptune-into-your-codebase/how-to-connect-neptune-to-your-python-codebase-step-by-step.html">How to connect Neptune to your codebase: step by step guide (5 min)</a>

 .. |Neptune client for R| raw:: html